aegrumet/umbilical/README.md

 This could also be handled directly from the client using a PKCE flow.

 In this implementation, Umbilical stores the `client_id` and `client_secret`.
 Unlike with a PWA, Umbilical can keep the `client_secret` secret.
+Also, it unbundles the `client_id` from the PWA and thereby keeps the client generic.

 This implementation uses Umbilical authentication and a PKCE-like flow to guard token handoff from Umbilical to the PWA.